gpdowney/lightweightLSAT/pages/fundamentals/skills.md

 Anchor yourself in a basic understanding of the argument before you read the answers.

-*Why it works:* You don't always need to see through the argument.
+*Why it works:* You don't always need to spot the problem with the argument.
 You must always understand what the argument said.

 [Learn how to boil arguments down here.][boil]